hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 - Static credentials
 - Environment variables
-- Shared credentials file
+- Shared credentials/configuration file
+- CodeBuild, ECS, and EKS Roles
-- EC2 Role
+- EC2 Instance Metadata Service (IMDS and IMDSv2)

-### Static credentials
+### Static Credentials

 !> **Warning:** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a